The Biochemistry and Molecular Biology graduate program offers two degree options: Master of Science and Doctoral Degree

 Master of Science Degree

-The MS degree may be earned in either of two ways, one (Plan I) requiring a thesis describing the results of a laboratory research project, and the other (Plan II) requiring a comprehensive examination.
-The majority of MS candidates enroll in the Plan II course work MS degree.
+The MS degree may be earned in either of two ways, one (Plan I, Thesis) requiring a thesis describing the results of a laboratory research project, and the other (Plan II, Comprehensive Examination) requiring a comprehensive examination.

 Plan I: Thesis Plan